NETWAYS/ansible-collection-elasticstack/README.md

 * *elasticsearch_ca*: Set to the inventory hostname of the host that should house the CA for certificates for inter-node communication. (default: First node in the `elasticsearch` host group)

-These variables are identical over all our elastic related roles, hence the different naming scheme.
+These variables are identical over all our elastic related roles, hence the different naming schemes.

 *elastic_release*: Major release version of Elastic stack to configure. (default: `7`) *elastic_variant*: Variant of the stack to install.
 Valid values: `elastic` or `oss`. (default: `elastic`)